 Sleep is your bff for surviving the first trimester

-You have not known exhausted until you’ve been pregnant.
+You have not known exhaustion until you’ve been pregnant.
 Seriously.
 You’ll know it’s no joke when we talk about surviving the first trimester.
 No amount of all-nighters in college cramming for exams, or double shifts at work can prepare you for just how tired you can be while pregnant.

 And with good reason.
 You’re growing another human being.
 It’s hard work for your body.

-Not only will you really need it, but if you’re having any morning sickness, then being asleep at least gives you a break from the nausea.
+Not only will you really need it, but if you’re having any morning sickness, then being asleep at least gives you a break from nausea.